GeoKnow/LinkedGeoData/README.md

 The reason we chose Bremen for the example is simply that it is a small file (around 8MB).

-* `sparqlify-tool`: Small wrapper for sparqlify that features a simple profile system and supports running SPARQL queries on the database.
+* `sparqlify-tool`: This is a small wrapper for `sparqlify` command that adds a simple profile system for convenience.
   * -P  profile name.
-Settings will be loaded from such a file (see below).
+Settings will be loaded from such a file (see below) and can be overridden by further options.
-  * -h  postgres host name
+  * -h  database host name
-  * -d  postgres database name
+  * -d  database name
-  * -U  postgres user name
+  * -U  database user name
-  * -W  postgres password (will be added to ~/.pgpass if not exists)
+  * -W  database password (will be added to ~/.pgpass if not exists)
   * -Q  SPARQL query string or named query